ossf/tac/working-group-lifecycle.md

 Contributors interested in starting a new working group are encouraged to first review the existing working groups and projects.
 It is very likely that an existing working group could be extended to cover the new topic.
-In that case please bring your time and energy into that existing working group.
+If this is the case, please bring your time and energy into that existing working group.
 Your contributions are very welcome!

-However, if no existing effort covers the topic feel free to make use of the existing working group meetings, mail lists, and/or slack channels to solicit support for a new working group.
+However, if no existing effort covers the topic feel free to make use of the existing working group meetings, mailing lists, and/or Slack channels to solicit support for a new working group.

 Please note that running a working group successfully requires an extended effort.
 Be prepared to commit at least several hours per week for a year or more.